Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 Her two sons are active police officers.

-Her house is completely flooded, no flood insurance because she wasn't in a flood zone.
+No flood insurance because she wasn't in a flood zone.

-FEMA's initial offer was only eleven thousand dollars enough to cover two rooms.
+FEMA's initial offer was only $11,000, enough to cover two rooms.

 She lost her vehicles and everything.

-I mean, you see you're describing a situation that would probably require a minimum of a hundred, hundred and fifty thousand dollars.
+I mean, you're describing a situation that would probably require a minimum of $100,000, $150,000.

 Am I wrong?

-No, the joke around here is if we hoist up a Ukraine flag, we might actually get some funding.
+No, the joke around here is that if we hoist up a Ukraine flag, we might actually get some funding.

-It's just been non existent.
+It's just been non-existent.

 There's been no communication.